philtoms/iep-cache/README.md

 - entityKey - the entity key name under which the data will be located.
 - persistUrl - the URL endpoint of the persistance handler.
 - cacheModule - an import specifier resolving to the cache handler module.
-- lazyLoad - load on first entity access request
+- lazyLoad - load on first entity access request.
-- defaults - ,
+- defaults - a set of default entity values.
+- purge - remove all entity entries from memory.
+Does not touch persisted entries.